xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 variables set by the [compatibility tool interface][] to find additional files and directories that should be shared with the container.

+Please see [Paths shared between host system and container runtime][] for full details.

 ### Private home directory

 The Steam Linux Runtime has experimental support for giving each game